<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 RTD UUT vs Tolerance

-Recommended RTD calibration intervals.
+Recommended RTD temperature sensor calibration intervals.

 Figure 7: Application Process Tolerances